gbmhunter/NinjaCalc/README.md

 ## Dev Usage

-To install dependencies and start development server:
+To install dependencies and start development server (`yarn` is recommended):

 ```bash
 yarn install